vinhsuhi/REG/README.md

 ## Citation
 If you find our work, this repository, or pretrained models useful, please consider giving a star and citation.
 ```
-@article{wu2025reg,
+@article{wu2025representation,
   title={Representation Entanglement for Generation: Training Diffusion Transformers Is Much Easier Than You Think},
-  author={Ge Wu and Shen Zhang and Ruijing Shi and Shanghua Gao and Zhenyuan Chen and Lei Wang and Zhaowei Chen and Hongcheng Gao and Yao Tang and Ming-Ming Cheng and Xiang Li},
+  author={Wu, Ge and Zhang, Shen and Shi, Ruijing and Gao, Shanghua and Chen, Zhenyuan and Wang, Lei and Chen, Zhaowei and Gao, Hongcheng and Tang, Yao and Yang, Jian and others},
   journal={arXiv preprint arXiv:2507.01467},
   year={2025}
 }